ThirdspaceUofT/intercoder-agreement-calculation/README.md

 $ python weighted_kappa.py
 The weighted Kappa between coders C1 and C2 is 0.29021832124.
 The weighted observed-agreement is 0.72.
-The weighted agreement-by-changce is 0.6055125.
+The weighted agreement-by-chance is 0.6055125.
 ```